Pankaj8821/Node-To-MongoDB/README.md

 **Overview**
 This repository contains a Node.js/Express application connected to MongoDB, secured and containerized following DevSecOps best practices.

-The goal is to demonstrate securing the build, deployment, and runtime environments using Docker, CI/CD pipelines, secrets management, infrastructure hardening, and runtime security.
+The goal is to demonstrate the secure configuration of build, deployment, and runtime environments using Docker, CI/CD pipelines, secrets management, infrastructure hardening, and runtime security.
 **Features**
 •	Secure Node.js + MongoDB microservice application.
 •	Docker hardening with multi-stage builds and a non-root user.